About Border Collies

 Border Collie Basics

 The Border Collie was developed in the hilly sheep pastures on the border between Scotland and England.
 The dogs that herd sheep in that territory have to work great distances over broken, mountainous land.
 The best dogs have the great speed and endurance needed to cover the distance.
 They move the sheep, not with barks or bites, but with an intense stare and posture that communicates without force.
 They have high levels of intelligence to allow them to work independently of the shepherd.
 At the same time, they have a great desire to please their master, and the greatest reward for them is in performing the task desired of them.
-This combination of abilities and personality traits is the hallmark of the breed, more so than any particular color or coat or ear type.

 Border Collies have been bred for years for the particular mix of stamina, brains, and personality that makes them the world’s greatest working dogs.
 Border collies can vary greatly in superficial appearance, since they have been bred to do a job rather than look a certain way.